ruffle-rs/ruffle/core/src/avm2/globals/README.md

 to be installed.

-The produced ABC files are then combined into the final `playerglobal.swf` (which is written out into the build directory, and not checked in to Git).
+The produced ABC files are then combined into the final `playerglobal_avm2.swf` (which is written out into the build directory, and not checked in to Git).

 The `core/build_playerglobal` tool is automatically run by `core`'s build script